FAQGURU/FAQGURU/topics/en/html5.md

 * https://stackoverflow.com/questions/33651166/what-is-progressive-rendering

 [[↑] Back to top](#HTML5)
 ### Why you would use a `srcset` attribute in an image tag?
 Explain the process the browser uses when evaluating the content of this attribute.
-(Expert)

 You would use the `srcset` attribute when you want to serve different images to users depending on their device display width - serve higher quality images to devices with retina display enhances the user experience while serving lower resolution images to low-end devices increase performance and decrease data wastage (because serving a larger image will not have any visible difference).